 A warm and friendly welcome awaits visitors and societies to Narin and Portnoo Golf Club and due to its links terrain, it is ideal for year-round golf.
 It is a member of the North and West Coast Links.

 The clubhouse has been completely refurbished and is proving a hit with members and visitors alike.
-The bar and restaurant is managed by Michael and Charlene Kennedy.

 The course is located 6 miles northwest of Glenties, 6 miles north of Ardara and 25 miles northwest of Donegal Town.
 The nearest airport is half an hour away at Donegal International Airport near Carrickfinn, Co.
 Donegal.

 Facilities: Practice net, locker rooms, putting green, golf shop, club rental (30 euro), buggies (35 euro), trolleys (3 euro), bar/resturant.

 Narin & Portnoo golf club is the fourth golf course in this beautiful part of Southwest Donegal since 1899.
 The area has two towns, Ardara and Glenties which are about six miles apart.
 The twin villages of Narin and Portnoo lie six miles equidistant from both towns along the coast.

 The noted golf course designer George L. Baillie, originally of Musselburgh, near Edinburgh had designed the nine-hole course at the Sandfields, twenty minutes walk from Ardara.
 Opened in 1899, its patrons stayed at the Nesbitt Arms Hotel in Ardara itself.
 Ardara Golf Club limped along until the time of the Great War when civil unrest in Ireland put paid to tourism and so-called ‘foreign’ sports for a time.